PostOwl/postowl-website/content/about.md

 [Tom](https://www.keybits.net/about) came up with the idea for PostOwl sometime around 2014.
 It took me nearly ten years to make it a reality!

 [Michael](https://michaelaufreiter.com/) wrote most of the initial code for PostOwl.
-Tom contact Michael after following his work on 'web editors' for about ten years - nearly as long as I'd been thinking about PostOwl.
+Tom contact Michael after following his work on 'web editors' for about ten years - nearly as long as I'd been thinking about PostOwl!
+Check out his post on [implementing a rich text editor in 2023](https://letsken.com/michael/how-to-implement-a-web-based-rich-text-editor-in-2023).
 Michael is a JavaScript wizard.
 You should hire him!

 ## Contributing